Hardware Connection Guide

 GE Dash 2000/3000/4000

+Serial communication is performed through the RJ45 connector on the rear AUX terminal.
 Therefore, a cable with a serial cable terminal (DB9F) on one side and a LAN terminal (RJ-45) on the other side is required.
-The wiring is as follows.

 Select “GE :: Dash x000” when adding device in the Vital Recorder program.